 FY 2014 Revised Request.
-The Office of the Public Defender requests \$60,399 less than enacted from all funds, including \$25,489 less from general revenues and \$34,910 less from federal funds.
-Consistent with the authorized level, the Office requests 93.0 full-time equivalent positions for FY 2014.
-The Governor recommends \$184,185 less than enacted from all sources, including \$149,275 from general revenues.
+The Office of the Public Defender requested \$60,399 less than enacted from all funds, including \$25,489 less from general revenues and \$34,910 less from federal funds.
+Consistent with the authorized level, the Office requested 93.0 full-time equivalent positions for FY 2014.
+The Governor recommended \$184,185 less than enacted from all sources, including \$149,275 less from general revenues.
 This is \$123,786 less than requested primarily to reflect turnover and statewide benefit savings.
+The Assembly concurred, with the exception of reducing general revenues by \$25,000 to reflect additional turnover and operations savings.